Washing Your Hammock Post Trip

 How to Wash Your Hammock in a Washing Machine

 Our first “pro tip” is necessary at the very beginning since it defines the difference between doing it by hand or by using a washing machine.
-If you don’t have a front-loading washer or a top-loader without an agitator, then do not use a machine to wash your best hammock.
+If you don’t have a front-loading washer or a top-loader without an agitator, then do not use a machine to wash your hammock.

 Pro Tip: Only use washing machines without an agitator.
 You can use all front-loaders or top-loaders without an agitator.